slowernews/wisdom-tldr/README.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 ===
-###On efficiency and productivity

-> *'Start as close to the end as possible.' -- Kurt Vonnegu*

-> *'Lazy is what the jealous call efficiency.'*

-> *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

-> *'Productivity is different from workflow engineering.'*

-> *'Be productive, not cheap.
-Stop dicking around trying to figure stuff out that someone else already knows.'*

-===
 ###On judging